techcodefinland/techcode.fi/_includes/program.md

 ---

+More detailed program description can be [downloaded from here!](https://1drv.ms/b/s!Anqxi2ndXHfWkAKDGqUxkYVjIqo7)

-Apply through the link below and we'll be in touch and provide you more details!
+Apply to program through the link below and we will be in touch.

 [**Apply now for China EyeOpener program**](https://juhopirinen.typeform.com/to/kQ9qGD)